Census stirs Balkan melting pot

 NEIGHBOURLY RELATIONS

-Spahiu is leader of the Red and Black Alliance, a movement founded by soccer fans and which takes its name from the colours of the Albanian national flag.
+Spahiu is leader of the Red and Black Alliance, a movement founded by soccer fans and which takes its name from the colors of the Albanian national flag.

 The group has denounced the ethnicity section of the national census, and Spahiu warns the results could upset Albania's "good model" of ethnic and religious tolerance.